Israa-Idris/Churn-Analysis-in-R/README.md

 ## Visualizing Churn by Categorical Variables

 ### 1. Create a Bar Plot for Gender and Churn:
-Here’s the code to create a bar plot showing the churn rate by gender:

 ```r
 # i Load the ggplot2 package
 # Create a bar plot for Churn by Gender